Sun Safety Tips Every Parent Needs to Know

 two young children in pool premier medical group hv

-Summer has officially arrived and with this return of warmth comes additional considerations for parents as you plan summer outdoor activities.
+Summer has officially arrived, and with this return of warmth comes additional considerations for parents as you plan summer outdoor activities.
 Your children will likely be more exposed to the sun’s damaging ultraviolet (UV) rays as they go outdoors and spend more time in the sun.
-Our pediatric team at Premier Medical Group wants to equip you with the sun safety knowledge you’ll need to help you protect your children from the sun this summer so you can worry less and enjoy the summer season more.
+Premier Medical Group wants to equip you with the sun safety knowledge you’ll need to help you protect yourself and your children from the sun this summer so you can worry less and enjoy the summer season more.

 Stock up on sunscreen

 Did you know that one instance of severe sunburn during childhood can double an individual’s risk of developing skin cancer*?
-That’s why our pediatricians recommend you stock up on sunscreen this summer, and not only practice using sunscreen during summer months but year round.
+That’s why we recommend you stock up on sunscreen this summer, and not only practice using sunscreen during summer months but year round.

 • What type of sunscreen to purchase